TritonDataCenter/rfd/rfd/0067/README.md

   wasted effort.
 To reach the longer term goal of HA for all or most core Triton services, we need to move away from hardcoded IPs to using DNS names (for all but bootstrapping DNS/binder itself).

+### 'sdcadm server' notes

+From a discussion with some folks in YVR a while back, partly about having `sdcadm server` taking over most duties from `sdc-server`, plus possibly a `sdc-cnadm` replacement for lower-level stuff.
+Currently this RFD only proposes implementing some of the `sdcadm server` commands shown here.

+The general argument is that some server management isn't *just* about talking to CNAPI.
+That justifies putting it in `sdcadm server`.
+One example is `sdcadm server delete ...` which also involves talking to SAPI to cleanup zombie instances.

+    sdcadm server list ...          # sdc-server list sdcadm server delete|rm ...     # sdc-server delete + SAPI inst cleanup
+    sdcadm server get SERVER
+    sdcadm server lookup FILTERS... # sdc-server lookup

+    sdcadm server cn-setup UUID ...    # sdc-server setup sdcadm server headnode-setup UUID ...   # setup as a secondary headnode

+    sdcadm server bootparams SERVER     # maybe

+Not sure about 'sdcadm post-setup underlay-nics ...' and 'sdc-server [update|replace|delete]-nictags'.